dayseanm04/network/CCNA/Configuring-Spanning-Tree/task-configs/task2.md

 You should see:
 - SW2 is now the Secondary Root Bridge for VLAN 1
-- Bridge ID Priority around 28673
+- Bridge ID Priority is 28673

 ### Expected output For VLAN 2 ✅: